-Decisions made by the YWCHSB under this policy, can be appealed in writing to the YWCHSB Hearing Officer in accordance with subsection 53(1) of the Act, or any decision made under subsection 14(2) or subsection 40(6) of the Act may be appealed directly to the Workers' Compensation Appeal Tribunal (WCAT).
+Decisions made by YWCHSB under this policy can be appealed in writing to YWCHSB Hearing Officer in accordance with subsection 53(1) of the Act, or any decision made under subsection 14(2) of the Act may be appealed directly to the Workers' Compensation Appeal Tribunal (WCAT).

-A notice of appeal must be filed within 24 months of the date of the decision by the YWCHSB, in accordance with section 52 of the Act.
+A notice of appeal must be filed within 24 months of the date of the decision by YWCHSB, in accordance with section 52 of the Act.